iterorganization/Waveform-Editor/docs/source/training/training.rst

       2. By providing a geometric parameterization.
       3. By providing gap distances for an equilibrium IDS containing `boundary gaps <https://imas-data-dictionary.readthedocs.io/en/latest/generated/ids/equilibrium.html#equilibrium-time_slice-boundary-gap>`_.

-      We will try out the first two methods in this exercise.
+      We will cover the first two methods in this exercise.

       1. Select the ``Equilibrium IDS outline`` option.
-         Try to provide an outline from an equilibrium IDS, for example by using the URI below if you are on SDCC.
-Try to visualize the boundary outline of the time steps at 200s and 251s, do you see a difference?
-Try running both cases, what happens in each case?
+         Provide an outline from an equilibrium IDS, for example by using the URI below if you are on SDCC.
+Visualize the boundary outline of the time steps at 200s and 251s, do you see a difference?
+Run NICE inverse for both time steps, what happens in each case?

          .. code-block:: bash

             imas:hdf5?path=/home/ITER/blokhus/public/imasdb/ITER/4/666666/3
-      2. Select the ``Parameterized`` option, and try changing some of the sliders to change the shape to your desired shape.
-Try running NICE in inverse mode, does it converge?
+      2. Select the ``Parameterized`` option, and update some of the parameter sliders to change your desired shape.
+Run NICE in inverse mode, does it converge?

    .. md-tab-item:: Solution